MJoergen/ym2151_delete/log.md

 add 0.5.
 And I learned that the MUL register in the YM2151 is needed to get the correct output frequencies.

+Testbench was updated to reflect these changes too.